Ceanothus cordulatus (Whitethorn Ceanothus)

 Do not be mislead into thinking lots of water and fertilizer will make a

 better plant.
-In the case of ceanothus, water deeply until the plant is firmly
+In the case of Ceanothus, water deeply until the plant is firmly

 establishment period is over.
-Fertilizer is not welcome to ceanothus and may
+Fertilizer is not welcome to Ceanothus and may

-shorten their life-span. |
+actually shorten their life-span. |

 |